Ram-Suresh-Mutyala/Task-SCRC/README.md

 ### **Data Visualization:**

-1.Data Fetching:
+**1.Data Fetching:**

-We will Fetch the data from the sensor collected CSV Files to the Frontend and the the visualization the imported csv data begins.
+Fetching the data from the sensor collected CSV Files to the Frontend and the visualization of the imported csv data begins.

 **2.Visualization:**

-Now we will, Visualize data using charts/graphs to show trends and other information to make it easier to understand
+Visualizing data using charts/graphs to show trends and other information to make it easier to understand

 **3.Real-time Updates:**

-Ensure real-time updates as new data is added to the platfrom we have to update the Sensor collected Data for better users friendlu experience.
+Ensure real-time updates as new data is added to the platfrom have to update the Sensor collected Data for better users friendlu experience.

 **IMPLEMENTATION :**

 -   FrontendTechnology :

-> Here we have used Rect.js for the frontend fro Building the
+> Here I have used Rect.js for the frontend for Building the Visualization interface.
-> Visualization interface.

 -   Charts/Graphs :

-> We can implement different types of charts/graphs based on the sensor
+> I implement different types of charts/graphs based on the sensor data
-> data

 -   Real-Time Updates: